Cory Booker Blasts Donald Trump For Suggesting Clintons Had Jeffrey Epstein Murdered

-Pedophile and accused sex trafficker Jeffrey Epstein was found dead in his cell in the Metropolitan Correction Center on Saturday morning.
+Convicted pedophile and accused sex trafficker Jeffrey Epstein was found dead in his cell in the Metropolitan Correction Center on Saturday morning.
 Known for his ties to prominent members of the American and global elite, the billionaire died of an apparent suicide.

-As previously reported by The Inquisitr, the unusual circumstances of Epstein’s death prompted partisan conspiracy theories almost immediately, with one side accusing President Trump of playing a part in the billionaire’s demise, and the other suggesting that Bill and Hillary Clinton had something to do with his death.
+As previously reported by The Inquisitr, the unusual circumstances of Epstein’s death prompted partisan conspiracy theories almost immediately, with one side accusing President Donald Trump of playing a part in the billionaire’s demise, and the other suggesting that Bill and Hillary Clinton had something to do with his death.

-President Trump amplified one such theory via Twitter on Saturday night, suggesting that the former president and the former secretary of state were involved in the pedophile’s death.
-Trump shared a post with the hashtags #ClintonBodyCount and #ClintonCrimeFamily, connecting his former acquaintance Jeffrey Epstein’s death to the two Democrats.
+Trump amplified one such theory via Twitter on Saturday night, suggesting that the former president and the former secretary of state were involved in the pedophile’s death.
+The president shared a post with the hashtags #ClintonBodyCount and #ClintonCrimeFamily, seemingly connecting his former acquaintance Jeffrey Epstein’s death to the two Democrats.

 Prominent public figures and Democratic politicians are now weighing in on Trump’s decision to spread and amplify an evidence-free conspiracy theory about his political opponents.

-Democratic presidential candidate Cory Booker discussed the issue Sunday on CNN’s State of the Union, reports The Hill.
+Democratic presidential candidate Cory Booker discussed the issue Sunday on CNN’s State of the Union, reported The Hill.

 Booker compared Trump’s tweets to Russian election meddling, suggesting that the president is doing what the Kremlin had done during the 2016 presidential election.